 According to the Outdoor Industry Association, 63% of Michigan residents participate in outdoor recreation each year.
 The association points out that investing in outdoor infrastructure attracts employers and active workforces, ensuring those communities thrive economically and socially.

 The numbers bear that out.
 According to a 2017 OIA report, Michigan outdoor recreation generates:

 - $26.6 billion in consumer spending annually

 - $7.5 billion in wages and salaries, and

 - $2.1 billion in state and local tax revenue

-That’s why Governor Gretchen Whitmer recently announced that Michigan will join the Confluence of States, a bipartisan organization developing a national platform to grow the outdoor recreation industry, protect the nation's wild places and transform conservation into a driver for economic prosperity.
-Other members include Colorado, Montana, North Carolina, Oregon, Utah, Vermont, Washington and Wyoming.
+To help protect and further advance our outdoor recreation industry, Michigan joined the Confluence of States in 2019.
+This bipartisan coalition of 16 states works together to develop a national platform to grow the outdoor recreation industry, protect the nation's wild places and transform conservation into a driver for economic prosperity.

-At the same time, the governor announced the appointment of a director of the state’s new Office of Outdoor Recreation, part of the Michigan Department of Natural Resources.
-The office was established this past spring to work with industry partners to leverage emerging trends, create effective policy and elevate outdoor recreation opportunities and resources across Michigan.
+Around the same time, Michigan created the Office of Outdoor Recreation Industry as part of the Michigan Department of Natural Resources.
+This office collaborates with industry partners to leverage emerging trends, create effective policy and elevate outdoor recreation opportunities and resources across Michigan.